jegj/protondb-cli/README.md

 [![view on npm](http://img.shields.io/npm/l/protondb-cli.svg)](https://www.npmjs.com/package/protondb-cli)

 # protondb-cli
 A simple CLI for [ProtonDB project](https://www.protondb.com/).
-Let's face it, if you know about ProtonDB you must love video games and Linux and what better than an CLI for a Linux fan to check your games compatibility.
+Let's face it, if you know about ProtonDB you must love video games and Linux and what better than an CLI for a Linux fan to check your games compatibility on Steam.

 ## Installation
 ```bash